NREL/SOEP-QSS/README.md

 * SOEP-QSS can be built by running `bld` from a configured console.
 * SOEP-QSS can be cleaned up by running `cln` from a configured console.
 * The FMI Library (FMIL) is included and built automatically as part of the SOEP-QSS build process.
 See [`FMIL/README.md`](/FMIL/README.md) for additional details on FMIL.
+* Don't install QSS to a path with spaces in it: GNU Make doesn't handle spaces

 ### Unit Tests